aleskucera/axion/docs/theory/non-linear-system.md

-# Nonlinear system
+# Nonlinear System

-This section describes how the continuous system of nonlinear equations with bilateral and unilateral constraints is transformed into a discretized system, which can be fed into the numerical solver.
+This section describes how the optimization problem from [Gauss's Principle of Least Constraint](./gauss-least-constraint.md) is transformed into a discretized nonlinear system of equations that can be solved numerically.
+This transformation is necessary to handle the complex mix of bilateral and unilateral constraints in a unified framework.

-## Need for reformulation
+## From Optimization to Root-Finding

-The combination of differential equation governing the [dynamics](./constraints.md#the-unified-dynamics-equation) together with equality and complementarity conditions arising from the [constraints](./constraints.md#1-the-unified-constraint-formulation) creates a problem that is in general:
+The optimization problem presented in Gauss's principle, combined with the various constraint types from [Constraints Formulation](./constraints.md), creates a system that is:

-- non-convex,
+- **Non-convex** due to complementarity conditions
-- in a form not suitable for a numerical solver,
+- **Mixed equality/inequality** constraints requiring special treatment
-- not discretized.
+- **Continuous-time** requiring discretization for numerical solution

-The following steps address these issues.
+The following reformulations transform this into a tractable nonlinear system.

 ## Nonlinear complementarity

 The complementarity conditions in the form \( 0 \le a \perp b \ge 0\) can be reformulated using a NCP-function \(\phi(a,b)\) whose roots satisfy the original complementarity conditions, i.e.:

 \[
     \phi(a,b) \iff 0 \le a \perp b \ge 0 \;.
 \]

 This reformulation turns the original problem with inequality-type constraints into a root-finding one.

 Axion uses the **Fischer-Burmeister function** NCP-function: